HarryPowney/PHS-Getting-Started-Module-001/README.md

 You will learn how to install and use the correct libraries for each component module.

-My name is Harry, I am a hobbyist software engineer and an amateur electronic maker.
+My name is Harry, I am a software engineer and an hobbyist electronic maker.
 I won't deny, I'm not the neatest programmer, but my programs are well tested, well thought out, and reliable.
 This particular system was developed and tested over a 2 year period, and was initially made to help a relative who now has this installed in his home. it gives him the peace of mind that up to 4 family members or friends or any combination, can be contacted at the press of a button from anywhere within his house, or garden in the event that Help is needed.

 I also have a friend who owns a retail shop, and uses it for his assistants who all have a remote device in their pockets in case a problem arises.